Biblink02/WebSDR-Transceiver/README.md

 ### 4.4 Tying It Together

-These two flowgraphs—audio and graphics—form the core of SATCOM's signal processing.
+These two flowgraphs-audio and graphics-form the core of SATCOM's signal processing.

 **The audio flowgraph** is personalized: each client gets their own instance with their own tuning offset.
-When you tune to a different frequency, only your audio worker's Frequency Xlating FIR Filter changes—nobody else is affected.
+When you tune to a different frequency, only your audio worker's Frequency Xlating FIR Filter changes-nobody else is affected.

 **The graphics flowgraph** is shared: one instance computes FFT for the entire transponder, and everyone sees the same waterfall.
 This is efficient because FFT is computationally expensive, and there's no point computing it separately for each user when everyone needs the same view.